simonhasan/asap-microbit-rover-lessons/_sources/materials/materials-03.md

 # Materials

-> - Datasheets with diagrams and measurements for
+> - Datasheets with diagrams and measurements for:
 >   - ELECFREAKS Motor:bit
 >   - Ball caster
 >   - Battery pack